Eligibility Criteria for private health insurance

 As soon as you accept our offer, you complete the signup process and get your health insurance card.

-We offer after sales support such as claiming and doctor appoints among others.
+We offer after sales support such as claiming and doctor appointments among others.
 Be protected, hassle free!